How to Read a COA Without a Science Degree

 - 98% or above is considered research-grade quality

-- 99% or above is what you get from the best vendors (including us)
+- 99% or above is what the best synthesis and purification processes achieve

 - Below 95% means a significant portion of what is in the vial is not the peptide — it is impurities, fragments, or other unwanted substances